 Don't want to drive 45 minutes to the nearest zoo?
 Well then, stop by local Moorpark College to visit the student-run America's Teaching Zoo.

-This 5 acre zoo housing nearly 200 exotic animals is part of the college's Exotic Animal Training and Management Program and is open each weekend from 11 a.m. to 5 p.m. (excluding holidays).
+This five acre zoo housing nearly 200 exotic animals is part of the college's Exotic Animal Training and Management Program and is open each weekend from 11 a.m. to 5 p.m. (excluding holidays).
 This interesting collection has included all sorts of animals, like alligators, geckos, elephants, emus, tigers, camels, snakes, ocelots and more.
 Animal show times at 12:00 and 2:00 and animal demonstrations from 3:30-4 p.m.

 The zoo is open on weekends with an admission fee of $8 for adults and $6 for kids and seniors (checks and cash only).
 Under age 2 is free.